 The stock market has from time to time experienced significant price and volume fluctuations that may be unrelated to the operating performance of particular companies.
 In addition, the market prices of the securities of many pharmaceutical and medical technology companies have been especially volatile in the past, and this trend is expected to continue in the future.
 Our ADSs are also subject to volatility as a result of the relatively limited size of their trading market.
 With approximately 6.7 million ADSs outstanding, there is a risk that there may not be sufficient liquidity in the market to accommodate significant increases in selling activity or the sale of a large block of securities, either of which could result in price volatility.
-Additionally, there is a potential for additional ordinary shares, including almost all of the ordinary shares being sold under this prospectus, to be exchanged for ADSs in quantities that may be substantial in relation to our public float, which could have a material impact on market price and create volatility.
+Additionally, there is a potential for additional Ordinary Shares, including approximately 6.1 million Ordinary Shares issued by us in a private placement in January 2003, to be exchanged for ADSs in quantities that may be substantial in relation to our public float, which could have a material impact on market price and create volatility.
 These factors increase the risk that the market price of our ADSs may be affected by factors such as: